maat-protocol/Whitepappers/MAAT - Ominchain Meta-Yield Aggregator.md

 **Abstract**

-MAAT is an omnichain yield meta-aggregator designed to unify and simplify yield generation across multiple blockchain ecosystems.
+MAAT is an omnichain meta-yield aggregator designed to unify and simplify yield generation across multiple blockchain ecosystems.
 By leveraging cross-chain messaging and value transfer protocols, specifically LayerZero and Stargate, MAAT enables users to access optimized APYs through automatic rebalancing, cross-chain ZAPs, permissionless strategy layer and yield searcher model.

 This paper outlines MAAT's architecture and vision for a fully interoperable DeFi future.